-* Effective January 18, 2022.
-NOTE: The FPL income limits are adjusted annually.

-** Includes a 5% FPL disregarHow to use the chart – Count all the income of family members except for child support received.
-Count how many of your children and stepchildren under 19 years old live in your home.
-Add yourself if you are the parent or stepparent of the children.
-Add your husband or wife who lives in the home.
-If your family’s gross monthly income goes over the allowable monthly income for your family size, then you must report this to your local Department of Social Services or call Cover Virginia.
-When you report, the information will be evaluated by the eligibility worker.
-Note: The numbers in the chart above were accurate as of January 18, 2018.
-This chart is meant to serve as an example only.
-For more information, call us at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590).

-For FAMIS, you do not have to report to us when your income goes down.
-However, you may want to report this because your children may be eligible for children’s Medica

 Change of address – You should always report any change in your address and phone number as soon as possible so that we can contact you.
 You must report to us if your family, or one of the children in your family, moves out of Virginia.
-You may call Cover Virginia toll-free at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590) or contact your local Department of Social Services to report changes.
+You may call Cover Virginia toll-free at 855-242-8282 or contact your local Department of Social Services to report changes.

-Adding A FAMILY MEMBER to your FAMIS coverage – Contact us if you want to apply for coverage for a child who has moved into your household.
+Adding A FAMILY MEMBER to your FAMIS coverage – It’s important to contact us right away when a baby is born in your household so they can receive FAMIS or Medicaid coverage.
+You should also contact us if you want to apply for coverage for a child who has moved into your household.
 Please note: A signed application for a new baby whose mother was not enrolled in Medicaid, FAMIS MOMS, or FAMIS must be received within three months following the month the baby is born in order to cover the birth.
 You may start the process online at www.commonhelp.virginia.gov, or you may call Cover Virginia to apply by phone, or visit your local Department of Social Services to apply in person.

-IF YOUR FAMIS-ENROLLED TEENAGER BECOMES PREGNANT – Her baby is automatically eligible for health insurance for the first year of life.
-The teen must be enrolled in FAMIS at the time of the baby’s birth.
-Please let us know as soon as her baby is born.
+IF YOUR FAMIS-ENROLLED TEENAGER BECOMES PREGNANT – The newborn is automatically eligible for FAMIS for the first year of life if the teen is enrolled in FAMIS at the time of the baby’s birth.
+Please let us know as soon as the baby is born.
 We need the mother’s name, date of birth, and FAMIS ID number.
 We also need the baby’s full name, date of birth, race, and gender to get the infant enrolled immediately.
-Call Cover Virginia at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590) or contact your local Department of Social Services.
+Call Cover Virginia at 855-242-8282 or contact your local Department of Social Services.

 Request to cancel FAMIS – If your situation changes and you no longer want FAMIS coverage for your child, we need your request in writing so that we can cancel the coverage.
 Please contact your local Department of Social Services.
 Call Cover Virginia for help locating your local Department of Social Services.